 Most people just throw away crayon pieces when they become too small to properly hold.
 11-year-old Cassidy Goldstein had another idea: she found a little plastic tube used to keep flower stems fresh and pushed her broken crayon pieces inside.
 Years later, in 2002, she got her invention patented by Rand International, and in 2006 she won the Youth Inventor of the Year award from Intellectual Property Owners Education Foundation.

 Crayon Holders not only keep broken crayons alive, but they also make it easier for children who have difficulties with fine motor skills to hold onto the crayons.
-This was invented by a little girl who wanted to help children just like her who face the same problem.
+This was invented by a little girl who wanted to help children just like her, who face the same problem.
 As she grew older, she acknowledged how important it is to allow children to also create solutions to real-world problems, especially if they are the main consumers.
-This mindset gave birth to By Kids For Kids founded by Cassidy and her father to help youths in the invention and commercialisation process.
+This mindset gave birth to By Kids For Kids founded by Cassidy and her father to help youth in the invention and commercialisation process.

 Our generation is seeing problems that have never existed before, in addition to serious long-standing issues.
 We need to innovate, generate new ideas, and build on them in order to have a meaningful impact on the future.
 We want a sustainable world.
 Young people will play a significant role in getting us there.
 So let’s change the old ways.